The impact of disputes and claims

 Assuming a dispute is covered by the terms and conditions of the insurances of the business, there is no substitute for being well insured once a dispute surfaces.

 Sydney Business Lawyers has many contacts that can help you with your insurance needs, including specialist lawyers.

 If the dispute or claim is covered by an insurance policy, normally the insurer will appoint a lawyer of the insurer’s choice to manage it.

 Disputes are best avoided by a business having sound risk management systems and properly documenting its transactions.

 There is again no substitute for operating to sound risk management systems and having well written plain English contracts clearly setting out the rights and obligations of the parties with whom the business is dealing.

-Sydney Business Lawyers is able to prepare and advise on all of the normal forms of contracts that are needed to record business transactions.
+Sydney Business Lawyers is able to prepare and advise you on all of the normal forms of contracts that are needed to record business transactions.
 These include:

 Alternative binding dispute resolution that avoids having to go to court

 A key part of those contracts is to include in them when appropriate an obligation of the parties to participate in binding non court based processes to resolve a dispute arising out of the transaction.
 These processes are often referred to as alternative dispute resolution.

 Alternative dispute resolution almost always delivers a more cost effective outcome than court based disputes and those outcomes are most certainly more timely.